 Income annuities are called income annuities because they are designed to act as regular income and are often used to fund someone during their retirement years.

 The present value of annuity refers to how much funds are needed at the present time to fund future payments.
 The present value of annuity takes into account the change in money's value over time and helps you see which will yield higher returns for you, taking out a lump sum right now, or spreading out your withdrawals in regular payments over time.

 The future value of annuity determines the value of your future payments.
 The future value of annuity takes into account the rate of return or the interest rate.
-If your annuity has a higher interest rate than your annuity’s future value will grow.
+If your annuity has a higher interest rate then your annuity's future value will grow.

 A good annuity calculator will help you figure out and decide on several things: the withdrawal amount, the intervals between withdrawals, the principal, the interest rate, and how long the annuity will last.

 There are several complex annuity formulas you can use to help you figure out parts of your annuity.
-With annuity formulas you can find the future value of your annuity payments, the present or current value of it, the periodic payments when the present value is known, the periodic payments when the future value is known, the number of payment periods when the present value is known, and the number of payment periods when the future value is known.
+With annuity formulas you can find the future value of your annuity payments, the present or current value of it, the periodic payments when the present value is known, the periodic payments when the future value is known, the number of payment periods when present value is known, and the number of payment periods when the future value is known.

 Multi-year guaranteed annuities (MYGAs) are fixed annuities with a guaranteed interest rate.
 MYGAs are usually set up for 1 to 10 years.

 Annuity.org is a great place to research the best annuity rates because they fact-check their information and they update their rates table frequently.

 There are many financial options available to you that you may not know about.
 Don't miss out on helpful financial tools and learn more about how you can use resources like annuities in your own life.